-It’s also not too late to wager on our NFL futures, either, which you can find in our NFL news tab.
+It’s also not too late to wager on our NFL futures, either, which you can find alongside our NFL picks.
 But right now we’re talking preseason, and specifically these weekday games.
 Let’s break down my best bets, with a little note on their parlay odds if you want to pool them together.

 New England Patriots -1.5 (-110)

 Let’s break down each leg.

 New England Patriots -1.5 over Philadelphia Eagles (-110)